michael8090/json-transformer/README.md

 ---

 ## why
-Based on my experience, it's a common situation where the JSON data returned from server need to be transformed to meet the requirement of your client model.
+Based on my experience, it's a common situation where the JSON data returned from server needs to be transformed to meet the requirement of my client model.
 That's where this transformer comes in.

 ## features